 Erik Burke – Reno, NV

-Erik Burke lives in Reno, NV and creates place-specific murals throughout the world.
+Erik Burke creates place-specific murals throughout the world.
 His pairing of photographic representation with impressionistic painting is complemented by a strong sense of design.
 In his work, one can see how painting reflects a deep interest in storytelling and the narrative power of images to reactivate a variety of spaces.

 His work has been published in the book “Street Art; The Best Urban Art from Around the World,” The Huffington Post, and the NYTimes.